ElijahCuff/AndroidNightmare/README.md

 https://www.apkfiles.com/apk-609697/android-nightmare

-Do not Install This Application unless testing 9n a Virtual Environment or a Empty Device, so nothing gets encrypted.
+Do not Install This Application unless testing in a Virtual Environment or a Empty Device, so nothing gets encrypted.